At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to grasp the responsibilities and expectations.
-Highlight your understanding of rehabilitation and resettlement in your application.
+Understand the Role: Read the job description carefully to understand the responsibilities and requirements.
+Highlight key skills and experiences that align with managing a caseload and supporting rehabilitation.

 How to prepare for a job interview at Red 5 People